IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Gridlines

-The Gridlines of the Column chart can change their color, or if they need to be hidden just change their color to transparent.
+The Column Chart has built-in Gridlines to make it easier to visually trace a data point to a value on the Y-axis.
+To hide them just set their color to `Transparent`.

 <img class="responsive-img" src="../images/column_chart_gridlines.png" srcset="../images/column_chart_gridlines@2x.png 2x" />